Lady Edwina Grosvenor: Early life and education

-Lady Edwina Louise Grosvenor was born at Eaton Hall, Cheshire, on 4 November 1981.
+Lady Edwina Louise Grosvenor was born at the family seat of Eaton Hall, Cheshire, on 4 November 1981.
 She is the daughter of the 6th Duke of Westminster and Natalia Ayesha Phillips.
 Through her mother, she is descended from the Romanov imperial family of Russia and the Russian writer Alexander Pushkin, as well as from the latter's great-grandfather – African tribal chief turned Russian nobleman Abram Petrovich Hannibal.
 Grosvenor's godmother was Diana, Princess of Wales.
 She went to a private school, Ellesmere College, in Shropshire.
-At the age of 12, she was taken to a Liverpool rehabilitation centre, where she was introduced to heroin addicts and became interested in helping society's unseen people.
+At the age of 12, she was taken to visit a Liverpool rehabilitation centre, where she was introduced to heroin addicts and became interested in helping society's unseen people.
 At age 15, she volunteered at a homeless shelter run by the charity Save the Family.
 She spent her gap year working in a prison in Kathmandu before studying criminology at Northumbria University.
 She studied criminal behaviour at Edith Cowan University in Perth, Australia.
 In August 2021, Grosvenor graduated from Solent University with a master's degree in criminology and crime scene management, achieving a distinction.